colindouglas/bcsxp/README.md

 This package reads ASCII sample files ("S-files"), calibration files ("C-files"), and raw data ("R-files") exported from BCS XP coagulation analyzers, and returns a tidy row-wise dataframe.
 It can also read the subassays for each assay, and return a list column containing the results.

 Currently, the package is not able to read data exported in XML format.

-Data for the tests are not included in the repo.
+Data for the tests are not included in the repo due to rights issues.

 ## Installation (from Github)